sanger-pathogens/chado-tools/README.md

 ## Installation

-Download the latest release from this github repository, or clone the repository.
+Download the latest release from this github repository, or clone the repository to obtain the most recent updates.

 Modify the file with [default connection settings](pychado/data/defaultDatabase.yml) such that it contains an existing PostgreSQL database to which you can connect.
 Note: This database is only used for housekeeping purposes, it will never be changed or removed by `chado-tools`.
 You can thus simply use one of the built-in PostgreSQL databases, such as `template0`.